- What is Business and Profession?

 - All other expenses relating to business/profession.

-However, certain expenses are allowed only on the payment basis.
 Here are some of the examples of such expenses:

 - Any taxes, duty, cess or fees by whatever name called.